On Continuity of Robust and Accurate Classifiers: Experiments

 \subsection{Measuring the continuity bias}

-We are aiming to empirically reject the hypothesis that $\varepsilon\leq0$.
-We will reuse the training sets that we gathered in the previous experiment $S_{\mathrm{adv}}$, $S_{\mathrm{nat}}$ and $S$.
-In this experiment we will be using the real-valued weakly-harmonic hypothesis space to measure $\varepsilon$.
+In this experiment we will be using $784\times 512\times 512\times 256\times 1$ ReLU activated MLPs to measure $\varepsilon$.
+Since we do not need to regularize the norm of the gradient in this step, we did not apply any weight decay in training ANNs.
+We have used random $784\times 512\times 512\times 1$ ReLU activated MLPs as arbitrary continuous targets for the third step of the experiment.
 We repeated the tests 20 times and computed the mean and standard deviation of the sampled continuity biases.
 Finally, we calculated the required test statistic and compared it to the corresponding critical value with the confidence level of 0.01.
 The results of the tests is reported in Table \ref{tbl:h0}.
-The results in case of discontinuous targets shows that we can accept $H_1$ with a very high confidence. $\mathbf{H_1}$ is rejected in case of continuous targets as predicted.
+The results in case of discontinuous targets shows that we can accept $\mathbf{H_1}$ with a very high confidence. $\mathbf{H_1}$ is rejected in case of continuous targets as predicted.